kanechew/Political-Contributions-Tracker/README.md

 * `~$sudo python -m pip install statistics`

 ## Input File
-The input file, `itcont.txt` is in pipe-demlimited format and conform to the data dictionary as described by the FEC.
+The input file, `itcont.txt` is in pipe-delimited format and conforms to the data dictionary as described by the FEC.

 * See [indiv_header_file.csv](indiv_header_file.csv) file for details of the header
 * See [Links](README.md#links) for more information about input file format